Mathematics & Computer Science

-Associate Professor Spencer Hamblen
+Associate Professor and department chair Spencer Hamblen

 (Ph.D.
 Cornell University), is the advisor to the Math Club and Kappa Mu Epsilon, the Mathematics Honor Society at McDaniel.
 He studies Number Theory, Algebraic symmetry, and Arithmetic Statistics.
 He also enjoys baking pecan pi and crocheting hyperbolic surfaces.

 (Ph.D., Mississippi State University), Academic interests: partial differential equations, ordinary differential equations, nonlinear analysis, and optimizations.

 Senior Lecturer Michelle Gribben

 (M.S.
 University of Maryland Baltimore County), teaches Finite Mathematics and focuses on making mathematics accessible.

 Associate Professor Sara Miner More

 (Ph.D.
 University of California, San Diego), is an expert in information flow in multi-party systems, from computer networks to spy rings, Facebook to genetics.
 She frequently collaborates and publishes with her students on research topics that involve cryptographic – secret and secure – protocols and computer security when she isn’t in the classroom teaching the Art of Programming, Discrete Mathematics, Database Design, Theory of Computation, Principles of Programming Languages and Modern Cryptography.

 (Ph.D.
 Cornell University), Academic interests: reasoning about knowledge in multi-agent systems, logical foundations of concurrency and game theories, proof complexity, type theory, automated deduction, and modal logics.

 (Ph.D.
 Temple University), teaches Calculus and Complex Analysis, among other courses, and mentors students in his areas of interest: probability theory, statistics, graph theory and combinatorics.